Real-World Evaluation of two Cooperative Intersection Management Approaches: Conclusion

-\begin{IEEEbiography}[{ }]{Benjamin Völz} (benjamin.voelz@de.bosch.com) earned his diploma degree from the Faculty of Electrical and Computer Engineering, Dresden University of Technology, and his Ph.D. degree from the Department of Mechanical and Process Engineering, ETH Zurich.
+\begin{IEEEbiography}[{ }]{Benjamin V\"olz } earned his diploma degree from the Faculty of Electrical and Computer Engineering, Dresden University of Technology, and his Ph.D. degree from the Department of Mechanical and Process Engineering, ETH Zurich.
 He is a research engineer at Robert Bosch, Stuttgart, 70049, Germany, focusing on planning for connected urban automated driving.
 His research interests include scene analysis, prediction, decision making, and planning for automated vehicles. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Michael Buchholz} (michael.buchholz@uni-ulm.de) received his Diploma degree in Electrical Engineering and Information Technology as well as his Ph.D. from the faculty of Electrical Engineering and Information Technology at University of Karlsruhe (TH)/Karlsruhe Institute of Technology, Germany.
-He is a research group leader and lecturer at the Institute of Measurement, Control, and Microtechnology, Ulm University, Ulm, 89081, Germany, where he earned his ``Habilitation'' (post-doctoral lecturing qualification) for Automation Technology in 2022.
+\begin{IEEEbiography}[{ }]{Michael Buchholz } received his Diploma degree in Electrical Engineering and Information Technology as well as his Ph.D. from the Faculty of Electrical Engineering and Information Technology at University of Karlsruhe (TH)/Karlsruhe Institute of Technology, Germany.
+He is a research group leader and lecturer at the Institute of Measurement, Control, and Microtechnology, Ulm University, Ulm, 89081, Germany, where he earned his \emph{Habilitation} (post-doctoral lecturing qualification) for Automation Technology in 2022 and the title of an \emph{apl.
+Professor} (adjunct professor) in 2025.
 His research interests comprise connected automated driving, electric mobility, modelling and control of mechatronic systems, and system identification. \end{IEEEbiography}